SEB-Core/mongoose-recipes/README.md

 ### Following a Repeatable Pattern for Creating Each CRUD Operation

-In this section, we'll follow the same pattern over and over as we set up each CRUD operation for each resource.
+In this section, you'll follow the same pattern over and over as you set up each CRUD operation for each resource.

 The pattern is: